 Can I access the information you hold about me?

 Under GDPR you can ask for access to information we hold about you.
 This is called a data subject access request; you will need to request this information in writing.
-To help you in this process we have prepared a Data Subject Access Request form that you can download and complete.
+To help you in this process please complete the online Data Subject Access Request form.
 You will be required to provide proof of identity in person.
 We must respond to you within one month – if we feel the request is complex we may ask for an extension of this period.